kushnertodd/berkeley-db-c--framework/src/INSTALL.md

 ### JetBrains CLion <a id="jetbrains-clion"/>
 [JetBrains CLion](https://www.jetbrains.com/clion/download/#section=windows) is a free C++ IDE.
-IMDB Berekeley DB is a Cmake project.
+The Berekeley DB C++ Framework is a Cmake project.
 JetBrains has a
 [tutorial](https://www.jetbrains.com/help/clion/quick-cmake-tutorial.html)
 on setting up CLion for a Cmake project.